Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/action.md

 UnitActionManagers manage the [UnitActions](#unitactions) a unit knows how to perform.

-`UnitActionManager.cs` represents a basic, general-purpose UnitActionManager in our template game.
+`UnitActionManager.cs` represents a basic, general-purpose UnitActionManager in the template.
 This component can be found attached to the Human prefab and its Hero and Villain prefab variants.
 These prefabs are instantiated as children of the HumanPlayerUnitManager and AIPlayerUnitManager GameObjects in the Training scene at runtime.

 ### ScriptableObjects